awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-cognito-auth.md

 1. Navigate to `https://elasticsearch-domain/_plugin/kibana/` in a web browser\.

-1. Log in using your preferred credentials\.
+1. Sign in using your preferred credentials\.

 1. After Kibana loads, configure at least one index pattern\.
 Kibana uses these patterns to identity which indices that you want to analyze\.
 Enter `*`, choose **Next step**, and then choose **Create index pattern**\.